CloudSkills/using-azure-policy/2_Managing-resources-with-Azure-Policy/Managing-Resources-with-Azure-Policy.md

 - Audit
     - This helps you identify a non-compliant resource.
 It does not stop a resource from being created or modified, merely noting if it is in compliance or not.
 This is what we configured in the [first post](https://cloudskills.io/blog/azure-policy) post.
 - AuditIfNotExists
-    - This helps you identify if a resource does not have the required properties defined as intended.
+    - Similar to audit, this helps you identify if a resource does not have the required properties defined as intended.
-    - For example, you need to ensure that a VM has the diagnostic an extension enabled
+    - For example, you need to ensure that a VM has the diagnostic extension enabled
 - Deny
-    - This will prevent a resource from being created or updated.
+    - This will prevent a new resource from being created or an existing resource from being modified.
 We will be covering this later in this post.
 - DeployIfNotExists
     - This will allow you to modify a resource if it is not configured as intended.
 Similar to AuditIfNotExists, except this allows you to apply a template to the resource to remediate the variance.
 - Disabled